 Decades later, however, new generations are finding these older two-lane roads to be not only a more relaxing journey but are once again enjoying the history.
 Today, the old pavement is a National Scenic Byway where visitors can experience a physical timeline, including classic inns, tollhouses, diners, and motels that trace 200 years of American history.
-Along this historic path, cameras capture old buildings, bridges, and old stone mile markers.
+Cameras capture old buildings, bridges, and old stone mile markers along this historic path.
 Old brick schoolhouses from early years sporadically dot the countryside, and some are found in the small towns on the National Road.
 Many are still used, some are converted to a private residence, and others stand abandoned.

-There are numerous sites on the National Road that are listed on the National Register of Historic Places.
+There are numerous sites on the National Road listed on the National Register of Historic Places.
 A few of these include:

 - Casselman River Bridge near Grantsville, Maryland.